nvhhr/discordcss/snippets/README.md

-# EVERYTHING IS BROKEN RIGHT NOW
+Some things are broken right now.
-I'll fix these one at a time, probably rewriting some from scratch so some alterations should be expected
+I'll be rewriting most of my css from scratch at some point so some alterations should be expected.

 ### Collection of pretty simple css snippets, some having variables to modify.
 I try to make the snippets work through discord updates and with any themes to some extent.
 I also have many comments and stuff inside the css.